 If you love to watch movies, you could turn your passion into a full-time job or a side hustle.
-You could even make money by watching videos for just a few minutes a day.
+You could even make money by watching movies for just a few minutes a day.

 In this guide, we’ll show you our favorite ways you can get paid to watch movies.

-How to Get Paid to Watch Movies
+13 Ways to Get Paid to Watch Movies

 - Sign up for Nielsen’s Computer and Mobile Panel